Army major says ‘Nintendo Generation’ has higher risk of injuries in military - NewsBreak

 “We see injuries ranging from acute fractures and falls, to tears in the ACL, to muscle strains and stress fractures,” said Blondin.

-Thibodeau added that he recommends recruits “get off the couch” prior to basic training.
-Some of the recommended ways to do this include starting an exercise program that gradually increases to performing activities done in basic training, drinking milk and absorbing sunshine, and watching your diet.Former ‘Dancing with the Stars’ pro says he’s trying to leave Ukraine after being arrested

-Some gaming websites, such as Nintendo Life and Kotaku, laughingly and negatively reacted to the announcement, particularly the part labeling Gen Z as the “Nintendo Generation.”
-Many pointed out that such a label ignores the fact that Nintendo has been releasing gaming consoles since the 1980s before Gen Z existed.
+Some gaming websites, such as Nintento Life and Kotaku, laughingly and negatively reacted to the announcement, particularly the part labeling Gen Z as the “Nintendo Generation.”
+Many pointed out that such a label ignores the fact that Nintendo has been releasing gaming consoles since the 1980s, before Gen Z existed.

 Ironically, the U.S. Army and Navy use military funding to recruit members of Gen Z to become Twitch streamers and play on their official esports teams.
-The U.S. Army’s official Twitch stream can be found here .
-The U.S. Navy’s official Twitch stream can be found here .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+The U.S. Army’s official Twitch stream can be found here.
+The U.S. Navy’s official Twitch stream can be found here.

 Comments / 0